jorrizza/sinatra-mvc/README.md

 the `views_root` setting.
 It's `views` by default.
 This is interpreted as a subdirectory of your project.

+The same applies to the `public` setting, which should point to the directory within your project from which static content is being served.

 For i18n you can set the default locale using `default_locale`.
 This is the name of the file in the `translations` directory, without the `.yml` file extension.
 Just like `views_root`, `translations` is a subdirectory